Today's Bible Reading: Hebrews 10

 Reflecting and Thinking

-The first part of this chapter (10:1-18) concludes the argument of chapters 7-9.
-Jesus' new and different priesthood, reflecting the heavenly realities and not the mere physical copies of this world, gives genuine access to God through the better sacrifice.
-Where genuine forgiveness exists, there is no need for continuing sacrifice for sin.
-The incredible part of the story begins to unfold in our text.
-The better promises, ministry, and sacrifice yield better followers.
+The first part of this chapter (10:1-18) concludes the argument of Chapters 7-9.
+Jesus' new and different priesthood, reflecting the heavenly realities and not the mere physical copies of this world, gives believers genuine access to God through the better sacrifice.
+Where genuine forgiveness exists, there is no need for a continuing sacrifice for sin.
+The most incredible part of the story begins to unfold in today's text.
+The better promises, ministry, and sacrifice lead to better followers.
 Jesus' followers are confident in their access to God, sincere in heart, assured in faith, cleansed and hopeful, not because of their own efforts but because the one who promised is faithful.
 The result is renewed fellowship, communion, shared meetings, and encouragement.
-The text describes two possibilities: those who "get it", and those who just do not "get it".
+The text describes two possibilities: those who "get it," and those who simply do not "get it."

 Those who understand the significance of what Jesus has done persevere.
 The promise is "not yet."
 Perseverance is essential to receive the promise.
 Some will shrink back and give up.
-This is no different than the wilderness experience of chapter 3.
-But that some would shrink back and give up after Jesus has come is incomprehensible.
-What specific encouragement do you find in this chapter for the dark days and difficult challenges?
+This is no different than the wilderness experience described in Chapter 3.
+But that some would shrink back and give up after Jesus has come is incomprehensible!
+What specific encouragement do you find in this chapter to help you cope with dark days and difficult challenges?